 Hansa Sailing Systems (previously Access Sailing Systems) aims to combine simplicity in design with value for money.
 We strive to achieve efficient manufacturing procedures and minimal waste, an enriching and positive work place for our team and minimizing any negative impacts on the environment.
 Over 2800 Hansa sailboats are on the water in 35 countries throughout the world.
 Currently Hansa boats are used for introducing more than 200,000 people to sailing each year.

-Through its support of the Sailing for Everyone Foundation initiatives around the world, Hansa Sailing is introducing whole new communities to sailing, fostering the formation and development of an innovative “accessible sailing” network.
+Through its support of the Sailing for Everyone Foundation initiatives around the world, Hansa Sailing is introducing whole new communities to sailing, fostering the formation and development of an innovative “inclusive sailing” network.

 Hansa Sailing Systems’ principal and designer is Chris Mitchell.

 In his youth, his backyard gate opened onto the wide open expanse of Melbourne’s Port Phillip Bay, and here began a career in innovative marine design, fitting all sorts of vessels with sails to save rowing out over the horizon to where the bigger fish were biting.
 From rafts, canoes, to rowing dinghies, with his mother’s broom handles for masts and bed sheets for sails, it was an apprenticeship in innovation.
 By the time he was twelve years old, a 2.4 metre catamaran had been designed and built, and then followed a series of off the beach sailing dinghies.